ManuelDMorales/datagen-sngw-genrel/README.md

 Fig. 1 shows the three general relativistic waveforms used in this work in the time-frequency domain.

 ![GenRel_WF](Pictures/waveforms_genrel.jpg)
 <b>Figure 1</b>.
 Scalograms (based on a Morlet Wavelet Transform) showing the HFF of the three general relativistic waveforms used in this work.
-To see the features more clearly, the power amplitude is shown using a logarithmic scale.
+To clearly see the features in the scalograms, the power amplitude is shown using a logarithmic scale.

 # Implementation structure